 Central Midlands has experienced an enormous increase in calls and applications in the Family Caregiver Support Program.
-Caregivers are researching services in the area to assist them with the caregiver burnout, exhaustion, and mental health issues that occurs as being/becoming a caregiver.
-Central Midlands does not have adequate staff to handle to the current volume of caregivers, but if we inform, educate, and continue to conduct outreach events regarding the program, we can decrease the demand of the need of respite and increase the need of education about being a caregiver and what to expect, providing support groups, and counselling services.
+Caregivers are researching services to assist them with caregiver burnout, exhaustion, and mental health issues that occur when you are being/becoming a caregiver.
+Central Midlands will meet the staffing needs to handle the current volume of caregivers as we inform, educate, and continue to conduct outreach events regarding the program, we will decrease the demand of the need of respite and increase the need of education about being a caregiver.
+Central Midlands will prepare caregivers for what to expect, provide support groups, and counseling services.

 Affordable housing for our seniors in the Central Midlands area is a progressive problem.
-Every year the rent increases, but there is not a drastic increase in the senior's income, seniors are being priced out of their homes.
-If finances are not an issue, there are year long waiting lists for housing.
-There is a need for increased housing in larger counties and rural counties as well.
+Every year the rent increases, as the income for seniors remains the same.
+Seniors are being priced out of their homes.
+If finances are not an issue, another problem is that there are year-long waiting lists for housing.
+There is a need for increased affordable housing in both the urban and rural counties.

 The increased need for non-medical transportation has increased over the past few years and it has become more of a problem in the rural areas due to the lack of resources.
 Seniors are unable to afford the current cost of local transportation due to their fixed incomes.
 Our current service providers can provide transportation on a limited basis due to funding and lack of drivers.
 With the use of the ARP funds, we can offset the cost of transportation to the seniors through a transportation voucher program.
 This program will address the workforce shortages in transportation to move more independently.

 The workforce is a vast issue throughout the region.
 Nutrition services and home care services are experiencing ongoing difficulties retaining employees due to wages and benefits.
-Central Midlands will continue to work with the providers to find volunteers and work closely with Workforce to fill these positions.
+Central Midlands will continue to work with the providers to find volunteers and work closely with our Workforce Program to fill these positions.

 Central Midlands will continue its outreach efforts to inform the seniors and families about legal service assistance.
-Many needs assistance with simple wills, POA, and an increased number of scams.
+Many needs assistance with simple wills, power of attorney, and protection from an increased number of scams.
 These outreach efforts in all counties will educate the seniors about the services provided and their rights as aging adults.

-Central Midlands will continue to move forward with the current process put in place for Emergency preparedness.
+Central Midlands will continue to move forward with the current process for Emergency preparedness.
 This plan is updated yearly for any changes of positions or staff.
-In case of an emergency the AAA staff, contractors, EMDs, work closely together to ensure the safety of each senior.
+In case of an emergency the AAA staff, contractors, EMDs, work closely together to ensure the safety for seniors is a top priority.

 Central Midlands and other AAAs will benefit from the flexibility of services provided through the OAA.
 Our seniors are constantly evolving, and we must push to change the current policies regarding funding and services.
 The services and programs created 20-30 years ago, are no longer attractive to this current population.
-We must emerge ourselves out of the box in order for the AAAs to survive.
+We must emerge from out of the 30-year box to develop new enticing programs that will meet the needs of today's seniors for the AAAs to survive.